Restoring the environment and objects

 Using a backup file from 1.6.2-b197 (released Feb 13, 2023) for restoration will not work.

-1. Get your environment resource name from the Cloudera portal.
+1. Get your environment resource name from the Cloudera portal by selecting the environment that is not activated, and clicking Manage.

 crn:cdp:environments:us-west-1:98765432-abcd-45d7-b645-7ccf9edbb73d:environment:00000000-7bf2-4aeb-af71-f2bf2c038588

-For example, replace <your new cluster id> placeholder with the ID of the newly activated cluster (for example env-npk886 shown step 4 of Reactivating the environment).
+For example, replace your environment resource name placeholder <your cluster name> with the environment resource name of the newly activated cluster (for example env-npk886 shown step 3 of Reactivating the environment).

 export CLUSTER_NAME="<your cluster name>"